 After graduation, Bobby became a teaching fellow at the University of Notre Dame with the Alliance for Catholic Education (ACE), through which he taught while pursuing a Master of Education.
 Upon completing ACE, he accepted a Fulbright Scholarship to teach English in Taiwan for the 2017-2018 school year.

-A Hoosier native, Katie received her Bachelor of Arts and Sciences from Indiana University, as well as completing a semester abroad at Charles University in Prague.
+Katie received her Bachelor of Arts and Sciences from Indiana University, as well as completing a semester abroad at Charles University in Prague.
 After graduation, she taught English abroad in Russia and China.
-In 2016, she relocated to Chicago, where she worked in the hospitality industry while freelancing and volunteering at nonprofit organizations specializing in education and the arts.
+After relocating to Chicago, Katie freelanced and volunteered as a grant writer at nonprofit organizations specializing in education and the arts.
 She received her master’s degree in International Studies with a concentration in International Development from Concordia University- Irvine.